Guide for navigating Mexico City using the Trolleybus (Trolebús in Spanish), covering tickets, prices, maps, routes, and operating hours.

 Image showing the overhead pickup:

-Line 1 is probably the most suitable for travellers and tourists as it connects the Metro Autobuses del Norte, which is the station you need when visiting the Teotihuacan Archaeological UNESCO World Heritage Site, to Autobuses del Sur at Tasqueña.
+Line 1 is probably the most suitable for travellers and tourists as it connects the Metro Autobuses del Norte, the station you need when visiting the Teotihuacan Archaeological UNESCO World Heritage Site, to Autobuses del Sur at Tasqueña.

 Depending on where you are, it can be a great way to connect to the Mexico City Metro network.